otto-de/jlineup/docs/CONFIGURATION.md

 ### `threads`

- If you specify multiple urls, paths or window widths in your config, JLineup can run multiple browser instances in parallel to speed up the job.
+ If you specify multiple urls, paths or devices in your config, JLineup can run multiple browser instances in parallel to speed up the job.
 Keep in mind, that memory and CPU requirements increase when multiple browsers are opened at the same time.